IATF 16949 Clauses: Complete List, Sub-Clauses & Free PDF

 • 9.3 Management review

-• 9.3.1 General (ISO 9001:2015): The organisation shall review the QMS at the planned interval to ensure its continuing suitability, adequacy, effectiveness and alignment with the strategic direction of the organization.
+• 9.3.1 General (ISO 9001:2015): The organisation shall review the QMS at the planned interval to ensure its continuing suitability, adequacy, effectiveness and alignment with the strategic direction of the organisation.

 • 9.3.1.1 Management review – supplemental